The Meridian Star

+History

 Founded as The Evening Star in 1898 by Charles Pinckney Dement and his son James Washington Dement, the paper was published each afternoon until early 2005, when morning delivery was implemented.
 The paper was renamed The Meridian Star in 1915 and has been Meridian's only daily newspaper since 1921.

+In May 2024, CNHI sold the newspaper to Carpenter Media Group.

+Notable staff

 Jack Wardlaw, the Baton Rouge bureau chief of the New Orleans Times-Picayune, began his journalism career at The Star in 1959 as a city hall reporter.

+Price

 According to the masthead, the price for a single copy is $1.50 for all print editions.